WebberLiao/webberliao.github.io/Networking/L3_protocols/L3_protocols.md

 4. Improved Performance
    - Reduced Latency:
    In some cases, DoH can improve performance by allowing DNS queries to be resolved faster, especially when using a nearby DoH server.

-## Behavior
-1. Client Initiation:
-   When a user wants to visit a website, their browser sends a DNS query to a DoH server instead of a traditional DNS server.
-2. HTTPS Request:
-   The DNS query is sent as an HTTPS request, which is encrypted.
-3. Resolution:
-    The DoH server processes the request, resolves the domain name to an IP address, and sends the response back to the client over the secure connection.
-4. Accessing the Website:
-   The client receives the IP address and can then connect to the desired website.

 # DHCP
 ## Option 43